barryvdh/laravel-ide-helper/README.md

 #### Support `@comment` based on DocBlock

-In order to better support ide, relations and getters/setters can also add comments like table columns.
-Only based on DocBlock, use `@comment`. example:
+In order to better support IDEs, relations and getters/setters can also add a comment to a property like table columns.
+Therefore a custom docblock `@comment` is used:
 ```php
 class Users extends Model
 {